zfengli89/template-scala-parallel-universal-recommendation/README.md

 The Universal Recommender (UR) will accept a range of data, auto correlate it, and allow for very flexible queries.
 The UR is different from most recommenders in these ways:

 * It takes a single very strong "primary" event type&mdash;one that clearly reflects a user's preference&mdash;and correlates any number of other "secondary" event types. user profile data, and user context data to the primary event.
 This has the effect of using virtually anything we know about the user to recommend the items attached to the primary event.
 Much of a user’s clickstream can be used to make recommendations.
 If a user has no history of the primary action (purchase for instance) but does have history of the secondary data, personalized recommendations for purchases can still be made.
 With user purchase history the recommendations become better.
 This is very important because it means better recommendations for more users than typical recommenders.
 * It can boost and filter based on events or item metadata/properties.
-This means it can give personalized recommendations that are biased toward “SciFi” and filtered to only include “Promoted” items when the business rules call for this.
+This means it can give personalized recommendations that are biased toward “sci-fi” and filtered to only include “promoted” items when the business rules call for this.
 * It can use a user's context to make recommendations even when the user is new.
 If usage data has been gathered for other users for referring URL, device type, or location, for instance, there may be a correlation between this data and items preferred.
 The UR can detect this if it exists and recommend based on this context, even to new users.
 We call this "micro-segmented" recommendations since they are not personal but group users based on limited contextual information.
 These will not be as good as when more behavioral information is know about the user but may be better than simply returning popular items.
 * It includes a fallback to some form of item popularity when there is no other information known about the user.
 Backfill types include popular, trending, and hot.
 Backfill can be boosted or filtered by item metadata just as any recommendation.
 * All of the above can be mixed into a single query for blended results and so the query can be tuned to a great many applications without special data or separate models.
-* Realtime user history is used in all recommendations.
+* Real-time user history is used in all recommendations.
 Even anonymous users will get recommendations if they have recorded preference history and a user-id.
 There is no  requirement to "retrain" the model to make this happen.
 The rule of thumb is to retrain based on frequency of adding new items.
 So for breaking-news articles you may want to retrain frequently but for ecom once a day would be fine.
-In either case realtime user behavior affects recommendations.
+In either case real-time user behavior affects recommendations.

 ###Typical Uses:
 * **Personalized Recommendations**